wholden/zwo-efw/README.md

       * `python efw_build.py`

 ## Working with raspberry pi (armv8)
-While the above tentatively worked for me on an x64 Ubuntu system, additional steps are needed for working with raspberry pi (armv8).
+While the above worked for me on an x64 Ubuntu system, additional steps are needed for working with raspberry pi (armv8).

 ### Build/Install Package